Skip to main content

 Ways to get discounts on Mounjaro

-Be wary of any sources who claim to be selling generic or steeply discounted Mounjaro.
+Be wary of any sources that claim to be selling generic or steeply discounted Mounjaro.
 The Food and Drug Administration has discovered counterfeit Ozempic pens and is investigating counterfeit Mounjaro sales as well.
-When looking for ways to save on Mounjaro, be sure to get it from a licensed, reputable doctor.
+When looking for ways to save on Mounjaro, be sure to get it from a licensed, reputable healthcare provider.